miami6/The_Wifydra-2023/README.md

 The Dom.ino file goes on the main esp32-s3 that has the tft screen.

-Libraries needed in Arduino IDE to be installed SoftwareSerial        // include library code to allow serial communication on other digital pins of the Arduino board TinyGPS++            // include the library code for GPS module Adafruit_ssd1306syp   // include Adafruit_ssd1306syp library for OLED display ESP8266WiFi espnow
+## Libraries needed in Arduino IDE to be installed

+ # SoftwareSerial        // include library code to allow serial communication on other digital pins of the Arduino board
+ # TinyGPS++            // include the library code for GPS module
+ # Adafruit_ssd1306syp   // include Adafruit_ssd1306syp library for OLED display
+ # espnow
- SD
+ # SD
+ #spi Wifi
+ #SPI

 The Sub.ino file goes on all of the sub seed xaio radios.
 Each of the sub nodes only scans a single channel for networks.